ychibout/ripe_atlas_project/README.md

 $ python3 main/mapcreator.py -t <terminal_command>
 ```

-Finaly, you can define a filter by ASN to display on the map only probe with the given ASN :
+You can define a filter by ASN to display on the map only probe with the given ASN :

 ```
 $ python3 main/mapcreator.py --asn <as_number>
 ```

+Or a filter by country code with --country option, or by controller with --controller option.

 The usage is also explained by passing the option --help.